NSE postpones Airtel Africa listing

 “NSE will provide further communication on this issue when all the conditions for the listing in its market have been met,” NSE said.

-Airtel Africa listing was earlier scheduled to hold on July 5, with the listing of 3.76bn shares at N363 per share, NAN reports.
+Airtel Africa listing was earlier scheduled to hold on July 5, with the listing of 3.76bn shares at N363 per share.

-It was also gathered that the company has not completed documentation with the Securities and Exchange Commission (SEC) for the commission to approve its application for listing.
+The company has not completed documentation with the Securities and Exchange Commission (SEC) for the commission to approve its application for listing, it was gathered.

-A source close to the transaction revealed that the company “has not completed its documentation.”
+A source close to the transaction said that the company “has not completed its documentation.”

 “They are still running helter-skelter to complete their documentation.